srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Ensure that the **Program.cs** file is open in the Code Editor pane.

-1. In the Code Editor pane, scroll down to locate the end of the **SimulatedDevice** class.
+1. In the Code Editor pane, scroll down to locate the end of the **Program** class.

-1. Inside the closing squiggly brace of the **SimulatedDevice** class, add the following code:
+1. Inside the closing squiggly brace of the **Program** class, add the following code:

     ```csharp
     private static async Task OnDesiredPropertyChanged(TwinCollection desiredProperties, object userContext)